-- Select Start, select Settings, select Devices, and then select Touchpad. - or - - Select Start, select Settings, select Bluetooth & devices, and then select Touchpad. - P
+Select Start, select Settings, select Bluetooth & devices, and then select Touchpad.

 NOTE: Unless noted, gestures can be used on both the touchpad and a touch screen.

 Tap

 Point to an item on the screen, and then tap one finger on the touchpad zone or touch screen to select the item.
 Double-tap an item to open it.